Processing math: 100%

 Maximal correlation

 This is a question about the correlation.
-Let $X,Y$ be two Gaussion random variable $\mathcal{N}(0,1)$ with correlation $\beta$, then prove that the best constant of Cauchy inequality is
+Let X,Y be two Gaussion random variable N(0,1) with correlation β, then prove that the best constant of Cauchy inequality is

 This concludes the proof.